Skip to content

 Structural improvement feedback loops require an additional step: the feedback must be routed not only to the person who exhibited the behavior, but also to whoever is responsible for the design of the system in which the behavior occurs.
 This is a different routing — often to a different person, operating on a different timeline, with a different kind of decision authority.
 Combining both routing targets in a single feedback loop is technically possible but organizationally rare, because it requires that the person receiving the structural feedback have both the authority to redesign the system and the capacity to act on the redesign over a longer time horizon than the immediate corrective action.

 There is also an institutional dynamics problem.
 Feedback that identifies structural causes of failure is inherently political in a way that feedback about individual performance is not.
 "This team member made an error" directs accountability at an individual.
 "The process design makes this error predictable under these conditions" directs accountability at whoever designed the process — which may be senior leadership, or historical organizational choices, or the accumulated result of many small decisions that nobody owns.
-Organizations generally have more tolerance for the former kind of accountability conversation than the latter.
+Organizations generally have more tolerance for the former kind of accountability conversation than the latter, because the former resolves with a coaching conversation and the latter reopens a decision someone in authority already made.

 Feedback System Design